-To inexperienced photographers, taking a great photo can seem simple: just point and shoot.
-But anyone who’s tried to learn how to take professional photos knows that there’s a lot more to it than that.
+Taking a great photo can seem simple: just point and shoot.
+But anyone who’s learned how to take professional photos knows that there’s a lot more to it than that.

-If you want to take your photography to the next level, here are some tips to help you learn how to take good pictures.
-Once you get a hang of these basic pro techniques, it should vastly improve your results.
+If you want to improve your photography, we have some tips from the fundamentals to the technical.
+Once you get a hang of these simple pro techniques, it should vastly improve your results.

 The best part about knowing how to take professional photos?
 It leads to new opportunities.
-The more professional-looking photos you’ll be able to produce, the better your online photography portfolio will look.
+The more professional your work, the better your online photography portfolio will look.
 And the better your online photography portfolio looks, the more photography jobs you will land.

 1. Master the Fundamentals of Composition